Kumaresharul007/c2cproject/README.md

 # c2cproject

+->c2c is a personal loan applying website where user can ask for other users for a personal loans.
 ->Our personal loan requirements are minimal and concise.
 ->To apply for a personal loan, all you need are a few documents.
 ->There’s no heavy paperwork involved.
 Please note that the personal loan documents for salaried and self-employed individuals differ from each other.